borntofrappe/game-development/Games/Whirlybird/README.md

 - suggestion: refactor interactable #8 into enemy.
 Move horizontally and vertically

-- bug: reset dy when moving from gameover to play

-- visual bug: redesign moving platform to be more realistic

-- visual bug: randomize the sprite at which the platforms start (currently they are animated in unison)

 ## Design

 The font is the same font introduced in _Pong_.